michaelawyu/tekton-examples/getting-started/tasks.md

 ## Your second Tekton task (also the last)

 The image is now ready for deployment.
-In this scenario, you will create a second task for this purpose, which takes the output of the first task as input and uses the `kubectl` tool image to spin up the container in the cluster.
+In this scenario, you will create a second task for this purpose, which uses the `kubectl` tool image to spin up the container you just build in the cluster.

 1. Open `tekton-examples/getting-started/src/tekton-katacoda/tasks/deployTemplate.yaml`.
-2. Edit the file; add the output resource in the previous step as the input:
+2. Add the steps:

     ```yaml
-    spec:
-      inputs:
-        resources:
-          - name: image
-            type: image
-    ```

-3. With the input resource ready, you may now add the steps:

-    ```yaml
     steps:
     # Deploy the image
     - name: deploy
       image: lachlanevenson/k8s-kubectl
       args:
         - run
-          - mydeployment
+        - myapp
-          - --image=${inputs.resources.image.url}
+        - --image=app
     # Expose the image for external acceess
     - name: expose
       image: lachlanevenson/k8s-kubectl
       args:
       - expose
       - deploy
-          - mydeployment
+      - myapp
       - --port=80
       - --target-port=8080
-          - --name=myservice
+      - --name=mysvc
       - --type="NodePort"
     ```

     This step uses the [`lachlanevenson/k8s-kubectl`](https://hub.docker.com/r/lachlanevenson/k8s-kubectl)